 #1 Don’t spend enough time just being a mom

-Before I had children, and was working as a pediatric Occupational Therapist full-time, I had no clue of the intense sense of emergency parents felt with regards to carrying out my recommendations to a T. Now that I have been a parent on the receiving end, I wish I would have had put equal value on recommending that moms share quality time in pure joy, without any expectations or goal, other than connecting in love with their child.
+Before I had children and was working as a pediatric Occupational Therapist full-time, I had no clue of the intense sense of emergency parents felt with regard to carrying out my recommendations to a T. Now that I have been a parent on the receiving end, I wish I would have put equal value on recommending that moms share quality time in pure joy, without any expectations or goals, other than connecting in love with their child.

 Our children need to feel that they are loved for simply existing and that we cherish their presence in our lives.
 I am giving you permission, (no, urging you actually), to indulge in nothingness together!